igorski/pinball-schminball/README.md

-_Pinball Schminball_ is a retro-style vertically scrolling pinball game created to showcase the possibilities of creating a game using the open source [zCanvas library](https://github.com/igorski/zCanvas) for graphics rendering, enriched by Matter JS as a physics engine.
+_Pinball Schminball_ is a retro-style vertically scrolling pinball game created to showcase the possibilities of creating a game using the open source [zCanvas library](https://github.com/igorski/zCanvas) for graphics rendering, this time enriched by using Matter JS as a physics engine.

 You can play the game directly in your browser by [navigating here](https://www.igorski.nl/application/pinball-schminball).